friendly-bits/geoblocker-bash/README.md

 - simply re-install

 ## **Pre-requisites**:
+(if a pre-requisite is missing, the -install script will tell you which)
 - Linux with systemd (tested on Debian, Ubuntu and Mint, should work on any Debian derivative, may work or may require slight modifications to work on other distributions)
 - iptables - firewall management utility (nftables support will likely get implemented later)
 - standard GNU utilities including awk, sed, grep, bc